Helping your child with anger outbursts

 A useful way to learn about your child’s behaviours is to keep a diary of any outbursts.
 Record times and dates, what happened before and after the outburst, what worked well and what didn’t work well in trying to calm your child.

 This is a way to learn about the circumstances that led up to the angry outburst.
-It can help to identify any triggers or patterns in behaviours, which may help you to prevent, prepare for or manage future outbursts.
+It can help to identify any triggers or patterns in behaviours, which may help you to prevent or manage future outbursts.

 Co-author